How have Indian clubs fared in AFC Champions League and AFC Cup? | Goal.com

 How have Indian clubs fared in AFC Champions League and AFC Cup?

-India has been represented at the continental level since the late 1960s, except for a few editions of the Asian Football Confederation (AFC) tournaments in the early 1990s and 2000s.
+India has been represented at the continental level since the late 1960s and except for a few editions in the early 1990s and 2000s.

 Last season's I-League champions Chennai City are taking part in the ongoing AFC Cup competition.
 Indian Super League (ISL) 2018-29 champions Bengaluru FC have crashed out.
-The 2019-20 season has given India three slots in Asia and three Indian Super League (ISL) clubs - FC Goa, ATK-Mohun Bagan and Chennaiyin FC - are set to take part in the next edition of the AFC tournaments, namely AFC Champions League and AFC Cup.
+The 2019-20 season has given India three slots in Asian and three Indian Super League (ISL) clubs - FC Goa, ATK-Mohun Bagan and Chennaiyin FC - are set to take part in the next edition of the AFC tournaments - AFC Champions League and AFC Cup.

 Over the years, Indian clubs have had struggled to compete at the Asian level.
 Apart from a few standout campaigns, Indian clubs have so far not been able to make an impact in AFC competitions.
 How has India fared in Asia?
 Let's take a look.

-The ACL and the AFC Cup as we now know it started in 2003 and 2004 respectively.
-Prior to that, clubs like Mysore State, West Bengal, Mohun Bagan and East Bengal have performed well at the highest level of football in the continent.
+The ACL and the AFC Cup as we know it started in 2003 and 2004 respectively.
+Before that branding, clubs like Mysore State, West Bengal, Mohun Bagan and East Bengal have showcased their quality at the highest level of football in the continent.

 In fact, Mysore State was the first Indian team to reach the semi-final of an AFC club competition when they achieved the feat in the Asian Club Championship in 1969.

 They won two matches in the group stage and advanced to the knockouts as the runners-up from Group A with five points (two points for a win) from four matches.
-In the semis, they met eventual winners Maccabi Tel Aviv but went down 6-1 to the Israeli side (back then, Israel was a part of AFC).
+In the semis, they met eventual winners Maccabi Tel Aviv but went down 6-1 to the Israeli side.

 |Fixtures